atata-framework/atata.io/control-search/general/termmatch.md

 Value | Description
 ----- | -----------
-`Inherit` | Uses the inherited match or the default one.
+`Equals` | Checks whether the text equals the specified term.
 `Contains` | Checks whether the text contains the specified term.
-`Equals` | Checks whether the text equals the specified term.
 `StartsWith` | Checks whether the text starts with the specified term.
 `EndsWith` | Checks whether the text ends with the specified term.
 {:.table.table-members.table-condensed}